FarahAkl/react-quiz-app/README.md

 - Use npm start to launch the development server

-- Use npm run server to lanch the api server
+- Use npm run server to launch the api server

 Visit http://localhost:3000 to view the app in your browser